motorcycle 101 guides

 Provide proof of residency in Montana ✔️ ✔️

-While the minimum age for applying for either a Montana motorcycle endorsement is 16, it is also possible to get one at 15 years old if you provide proof of completing a driver’s education course approved by the Montana Department of Justice and the Superintendent of Public Instruction.
+While you can apply for either a Montana motorcycle endorsement at 16, it is also possible to get one at 15 years old if you provide proof of completing a driver’s education course approved by the Montana Department of Justice and the Superintendent of Public Instruction.

-If you wish to get an overview of the motorcycle licensing process in Montana, you can find the qualifications at the Montana Department of Justice.
+If you want to get an overview of the motorcycle licensing process in Montana, you can find the necessary qualifications at the Montana Department of Justice

 The written portion of the Montana motorcycle license test consists of 25 multiple choice questions based on content that is covered in the motorcycle manual.
 You need to get at least 80% or 20 correct answers to get a passing grade.